Tjrulz123/first_repo/README.md

-# first_repo
+##python dictionary
-This repo stores the program called dictionary
+*this program is all about building a dictionary